Ilyes-Hammadi/hangman/README.md

     - Returns: GameForm with new game state.
     - Description: Accepts a 'letter' and returns the updated state of the game.
     If this causes a game to end, a corresponding Score entity will be created.
+    Will Raise UnauthorizedException if the letter is a number or symbol.

  - **cancel_game**
     - Path: 'game/cancel'